getsolus/help-center-docs/configuration/configuring-root-certificates/en.md

 +++
 # Configuring Root Certificates

-Mange local SSL/TLS Certificate Authority (CA) certificates with any of the desktop environments supported by Solus.
+Manage local SSL/TLS Certificate Authority (CA) certificates with any of the desktop environments supported by Solus.

 ## Public vs. Local Certificates